 Expert colonoscopy care at convenient locations

-If further treatment is required after your colonoscopy, your medical team can help you get resources for ongoing care.
-We can direct you to experts at Penn Medicine who specialize in diagnosing and treating colorectal conditions.
-We also offer support services to help you arrange for timely consultations and additional tests, as needed.
+If further treatment is required after your colonoscopy, we have experts that specialize in diagnosing and treating colorectal conditions.
+We also offer support services to help you arrange for timely consultations and additional tests.

 National Cancer Institute Designated Comprehensive Cancer Center badge on top of shot of hospital